FOCAL (programming language): JOSS

 JOSS was released in May 1963 on the one-off JOHNNIAC computer at RAND Corporation.
 In RAND, use grew rapidly, and the machine, originally built in 1953, quickly ran out of capability.
-JOHNNIAC was decommissioned in 1966 and JOSS was reimplemented on a newly purchased PDP-6, Digital Equipment Corporation's (DEC) first "big" machine.
+JOHNNIAC was decommissioned in 1966 and JOSS was reimplemented as JOSS-II on a newly purchased PDP-6, Digital Equipment Corporation's (DEC) first "big" machine.
 Use continued to grow and by 1970, the system was being used by 500 to 600 users across the country and had spawned several innovations such as mobile computer terminals that could be wheeled from room to room and plugged in for quick access.

 JOSS was highly influential.
-It emerged just as time-sharing was being introduced.
-There was significant interest in man-machine interaction and computers were seeing wider use.
+It emerged just as time-sharing was being introduced, when there was significant interest in man-machine interaction and computers were seeing wider use.
 Whereas most time-sharing operating systems of the era concentrated on user account and file management, leaving the users to do their own programming, JOSS provided file editing and a programming language in one package.
 RAND showed the system to a parade of people in the industry.

+DEC considered the PDP-6 a failure and initially suggested they were leaving the mainframe market.
+However, shortly after they introduced the PDP-10, which was a PDP-6 using newer semiconductor technology and packaging to produce a much simpler and more reliable design of what was otherwise an almost identical machine.
+RAND allowed DEC to distribute a version of JOSS-II on these machines under the name "Algebraic Interpretive Dialogue", or AID.